NHSDigital/manage-vaccinations-in-schools-testing/README.md

 To execute the tests from your system, please follow the steps below:

-1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods). `uv` will attempt to detect and use a Python installation matching the version in `.python-version`.
-Otherwise, it will install this version to use at runtime.
+1. Install [uv](https://docs.astral.sh/uv/getting-started/installation/#installation-methods). `uv` will attempt to detect and use a compatible Python installation.
+Otherwise, it will install a compatible version to use at runtime.

 1. Create a .env file.
 Speak to a team member to get the contents of the .env file.